-The Group has outstanding borrowings under a senior credit facilities agreement dated April 27, 2012 (as amended and restated) which consist of euro and US dollar denominated Term Loans (referred to as the 'Senior Secured Term Loans' or 'Term Loans').
+The Group has outstanding borrowings under a senior credit facilities agreement dated April 27, 2012 (as amended and restated) which consists of euro and US dollar denominated Term Loans (referred to as the 'Senior Secured Term Loans' or 'Term Loans').

+In February 2023 the Group issued new Senior Secured Term Loans consisting of €700 million maturing in November 2027 and \$1.2 billion maturing in February 2030 which were partly used to fully redeem the remaining Term Loans due 2024.
+In November 2022 the Group extended its maturity profile by issuing new Senior Secured Term Loans maturing in November 2027, consisting of €800 million of euro denominated Term Loans and \$1.2 billion of US dollar denominated Term Loans which were used to partially redeem the euro and US dollar denominated Term Loans maturing on March 31, 2024.
 In November 2021 the Group raised €1.1 billion of additional Senior Secured Term Loans which were used to fully redeem the outstanding Senior Notes due 2024.
-The additional Senior Secured Term Loans mature on November 8, 2028 and consisted of \$845 million of US dollar denominated Term Loans and €350 million of euro denominated Term Loans.
-In October 2020 the Group issued new euro denominated Senior Secured Term Loans of €375 million which mature on October 27, 2027.
-In addition to these new Senior Secured Term Loans the Group has euro and US dollar denominated Term Loans maturing on March 31, 2024.
+These Senior Secured Term Loans mature on November 8, 2028 and consisted of \$845 million of US dollar denominated Term Loans and €350 million of euro denominated Term Loans.
+In October 2020 the Group issued euro denominated Senior Secured Term Loans of €375 million which mature on October 27, 2027.

-The Senior Secured Term Loans outstanding at December 31, 2021 before issue costs were €4,851.1 million (2020: €3,682.3 million, 2019: €3,470.9 million) of which €44.7 million (2020: €37.8 million, 2019: €35.4 million) is due within one year.
-The total amounts outstanding on the euro denominated Term Loans were €2,698.9 million and the US dollar denominated Term Loans were €2,152.2 million.
+The Senior Secured Term Loans outstanding at December 31, 2023 before issue costs were $\notin$ 5,108.8 million (2022: $\notin$ 5,424.7 million, 2021: $\notin$ 4,851.1 million) of which $\notin$ 33.0 million (2022: $\notin$ 56.3 million, 2021: $\notin$ 44.7 million) is due within one year.
+The total amounts outstanding on the euro denominated Senior Secured Term Loans were $\notin$ 2,213.8 million and the US dollar denominated Senior Secured Term Loans were $\notin$ 2,895.0 million.

-The Term Loans are to be repaid in equal quarterly instalments, in aggregate annual amounts equal to 1% of the original principal amount of the Term Loans up to the final maturity date, apart from the euro denominated Term Loans maturing November 2028 which have no repayments until maturity.
-The \$845 million US dollar denominated Term Loans and €350 million of euro denominated Term Loans issued in November 2021 mature on November 8, 2028, whilst the €375 million euro denominated Senior Secured Term Loans issued in October 2020 mature on October 27, 2027 with the remaining Term Loans maturing on March 31, 2024.
+The Term Loans are to be repaid in equal quarterly instalments, in aggregate annual amounts equal to 1% of the original principal amount of the Term Loans up to the final maturity date, apart from the euro denominated Term Loans maturing in November 2027 and November 2028 which have no repayments until maturity.
+The \$1.2 billion US dollar denominate Term Loans issued in February 2023 mature on February 16, 2030. $\notin$ 700 million euro denominated Term Loans issued in February 2023 and the $\notin$ 800 million euro denominated Term Loans and \$1.2 billion US dollar denominated Term Loans issued in November 2022 mature on November 8, 2027.
+The \$845 million US dollar denominated Term Loans and $\notin$ 350 million of euro denominated Term Loans issued in November 2021 mature on November 8, 2027.
+The \$845 million US dollar denominated Term Loans and $\notin$ 350 million euro denominated Term Loans issued in November 2021 mature on November 8, 2028, whilst the $\notin$ 375 million euro denominated Term Loans issued in October 2020 mature on October 27, 2027.

-The outstanding Term Loans denominated in US dollars bear interest at a rate per annum equal to USD LIBOR (with the \$845 million US dollar denominated Term Loans issued in November 2021 being subject to a floor of 0.50% per annum) plus the Applicable Margin.
-All of the Term Loans denominated in euros bear interest at a rate per annum equal to EURIBOR (subject to a floor of 0.50% per annum) plus the Applicable Margin.
+The outstanding Term Loans denominated in US dollars bear interest at a rate per annum equal to SOFR plus 0.10% (with the \$845 million US dollar denominated Term Loans maturing in November 2028 being subject to a floor of 0.50% per annum) plus the Applicable Margin.
+All of the Term Loans denominated in euros bear interest at a rate per annum equal to EURIBOR subject to a floor of 0.5% per annum plus the Applicable Margin.